Maxenceee/UNO/README.md

 ## Multiplayer

-Multiplayer WebSocket server will automaticaly start on port 8080
+Multiplayer WebSocket server will automaticaly start on port 8080 nothing more is required.

 Multiple games can be played in the same time, players are automatically matched.

+### Note

 For the moment game can be played with only two players.